ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Remove hot pixels

-  If ``True``, spotMAX will run a morphological opening operation on the intensity image.
+  If ``True``, SpotMAX will run a morphological opening operation on the intensity image.
 This will result in the removal of single bright pixels.

   :type: boolean